yoel-zeldes/yoel-zeldes.github.io/content/gpt-3/gpt-3.md

 ![](images/gpt-3/model-sizes.png)

-#Show me your data and I'll show you your future
+#Show Me Your Data and I'll Show You Your Future
 The authors took three steps to improve the average quality of the datasets:

 * They downloaded and filtered a version of CommonCrawl based on similarity to a range of high-quality reference corpora.